netme/tornado-management-command/article.rst

         ...

 As a next step, we have to form the list of possible script arguments.
 The `argparse` module provides nice mechanism called `subparsers`.
-We are creating a subparser for every command to keep it's arguments in a separate scope:
+We decided to create a subparser for every command to keep it's arguments in a separate
+scope:

 ::